 especially in those with weak immune systems.

 Mumps.
 Mumps is also caused by a virus.
-It affects the glands.
-Swollen saliva-producing glands
+It mainly affects the glands.
+Symptoms are swollen

 Rubella (German measles).
-Rubella is an infection caused by a virus.
-It causes mild fever
+Rubella is an infection from a virus.
+It causes mild fever and rash

-and rash in infants and children.
-Pregnant women who get rubella have an increased
+in infants and children.
+Pregnant women who get rubella have an increased chance of

 A combination vaccine provides protection against all 3 diseases.
 Another vaccine,

-the MMRV, protects against measles, mumps, and rubella, but also against chicken pox
+the MMRV, protects against measles, mumps, and rubella, and also against chicken pox

 When are MMR vaccines given?

-MMR vaccines are given in 2 doses to babies and children at the following ages:
+MMR vaccines are given in 2 doses to babies and children at these recommended ages:

-Some children should not receive MMR vaccine.
+Some children should not get the MMR vaccine.
 These include:

 Children who have ever had a severe allergic reaction to gelatin or to the antibiotic